cryptoque/awesome-prolog-puzzles/README.md

 * All puzzles are solved declaratively in pure Prolog, showcasing logical inference over procedural instruction.
 * Translations and encodings were carefully crafted to preserve the nuances of the original puzzles.
 * This is just the start.
 More puzzles coming soon.
-* Possibly with Python and Haskell solutions, for those who like their logic with loops or lambdas.
-Because Python, when written declaratively, can mimic logic programming, and functional programming (Lambda calculus) and logic programming (Predicate logic) are just two sides of the same coin.
+* Possibly will add Python and Haskell solutions, for those who like their logic with loops or lambdas.
+[1]

+[1] Because Python, when written declaratively, can mimic logic programming, and functional programming (Lambda calculus) and logic programming (Predicate logic) are just two sides of the same coin.

-If you enjoy logic, language, and symbolic reasoning, this is for you.
+**If you enjoy logic, language, and symbolic reasoning, this is for you.**